Modernism at it's finest

 Full of history

-Due to its singularity, Casa Navàs is one of the best examples of Modernism at a European level.
+Due to its singularity, Casa Navàs is one of the best examples of Modernism in Europe.
 Built between 1901 and 1908 by the architect Lluís Domènech i Montaner and the decorator Gaspar Homar, it is the only modernist work in Europe that has survived to the present day as it was first opened.

 The building was commissioned by Joaquim Navàs, a rich textile merchant, at a time when Reus was in full effervescence.
 Navàs and his wife, Pepa Blasco, entrusted Domènech i Montaner with the construction of a house-shop in one of the corners of the Plaza del Mercadal in Reus.
 The request had an unlimited budget, which is why it became one of the most luxurious works by the architect from Barcelona.